 Nothing says ‘frugal meal’ like chicken drumsticks.

-And nothing says ‘chicken drumsticks are served’ like this easy apricot chicken recipe, teleported straight from the 1980s, which is when I enjoyed it as a kid.
+And nothing says ‘chicken drumsticks are served’ like this easy apricot chicken drumstick recipe with apricot nectar, teleported straight from the 1970s.

 As a parent, what I love about this dish is that it’s easy.

 I’m all for cooking from scratch, but sometimes you’ve just got to have a cheat meal up your sleeve, and this is one of ours.

 The ‘cheat’ part is making this apricot chicken with French onion soup mix.
 No doubt the original version with real onions and apricots would be gastronomically superior, but most nights of late, easy beats just about any other consideration.

 To make, simply mix the soup mix with apricot nectar, pour it over the chicken and then bung it in the oven for an hour.
 Stir in a little sour cream at the end if you like and then serve.

 Check out the video below to see just how easy it is to make apricot chicken and veggie rice.